Health Information Management

 Employer Satisfaction Rate

-The employer satisfaction rate with the program is 100 percent.
+The employer satisfaction rate with the program is 100%.
 Responses from participating employers continue to indicate that the program meets the employer’s expectations for technical and soft (employment) skills.
 In addition, they report that they experience reduced training times for new employees who come from the program.
-They also report that they would hire or recommend graduates of the program.
+They also report that they would hire or recommend others hire graduates of the program.

 Student Experience in the HIM program

-In an end-of-course survey, based on a five (5) point Likert Scale, 83.33 percent of the students who responded to the end of course survey in spring 2018 scored this question with four points or higher: “In general, I was satisfied with this course.”
+In an end-of-course survey for an online course, based on a five (5) point Likert Scale, 100% of the students who responded to the end of course survey in Spring 2019 scored this question with 4 points or higher: “In general, I was satisfied with this course.”
 Examples of comments include:

 - Additional Resources

 “Mid-State’s Health Information Management program gave me in-depth knowledge of our current healthcare system.
 I now have the skills and confidence I need and truly feel I am an asset to my current employer.”